-Climax-Scotts Community Schools has the following position(s) available for the 2019/20 school year:
+Climax-Scotts Community Schools has the following position(s) available:

 Applicants must have a valid Michigan Elementary Teaching Certificate and meet all federal and state requirements to be highly qualified.
-Experience working with lower elementary children preferred but not required.
-Applicant must enjoy working within a team and possess a positive attitude who is willing to learn our systems.
+Our team has a positive school culture and a very supportive administration and community.
+Collaboration among colleagues in a positive manner is essential to the team here at Climax-Scotts Elementary.

 Deadline: Until Filled